dgeb/json-api/format/index.md

 **MUST** interpret those errors in accordance with HTTP semantics.
 Error details **MAY** also be returned, as discussed below.

+## Errors

+Error objects are specialized resource objects that **MAY** be returned in a response to provide additional information about problems encountered while performing an operation.
+Error objects **SHOULD** be returned as a collection keyed by `"errors"` in the top level of a JSON API document, and **SHOULD NOT** be returned with any other top level resources.

+An error object **MAY** have the following members:

+* `"id"` - A unique identifier for this particular occurrence of the problem.
+* `"href"` - A URI that **MAY** yield further details about this particular occurrence of the problem.
+* `"status"` - The HTTP status code applicable to this problem, expressed as a string value.
+* `"code"` - An application-specific error code, expressed as a string value.
+* `"title"` - A short, human-readable summary of the problem.
+It **SHOULD NOT** change from occurrence to occurrence of the problem, except for purposes of localization.
+* `"detail"` - A human-readable explanation specific to this occurrence of the problem.
+* `"links"` - Associated resources which can be dereferenced from the request document.
+* `"path"` - The relative path to the relevant attribute within the associated resource(s).
+             Only appropriate for problems that apply to a single resource or type of resource.

+Additional members **MAY** be specified within error objects.

+Implementors **MAY** choose to use an alternative media type for errors.

 ## PATCH Support

 JSON API servers **MAY** opt to support HTTP `PATCH` requests that conform to the JSON Patch format [[RFC6902](http://tools.ietf.org/html/rfc6902)].
 There are JSON Patch equivalant operations for the operations described above that use `POST`, `PUT` and `DELETE`.
 From here on, JSON Patch operations sent in a `PATCH` request will be referred to simply as "`PATCH` operations".